 - Anyone reporting or complaining of sexual harassment

-- Any witness in a sexual harassment investigation
+- Any witness in an investigation

 - Anyone who otherwise opposes sexual harassment, such as Jeff, a supervisor who refused his manager's direction to reduce Samantha's performance rating because Jeff reasonably believed the manager's direction was based on Samantha's rejection of the manager's sexual advances.
 (Note it would be better for all involved, in this situation, if Jeff reported the supervisor rather than just refusing the direction)